 Frequently Asked Questions

-1. Can I use store-bought sourdough for garlic bread?
-Yes, store-bought sourdough can be used and can save time, though homemade offers a distinct flavor.
+- Can I use store-bought sourdough for garlic bread?
+Yes, you can.
+Store bought sourdough works fine and saves time, even though homemade sourdough has a special flavor.

-2. How do I know when the garlic bread is done?
-The garlic bread is done when it is golden brown and crispy on the edges.
+- How do I know when the garlic bread is done?
+Its done when the edges turn golden brown and become crispy.

-3. What can I use instead of butter for a dairy-free option?
-Plant-based butter or olive oil works well as alternatives to traditional butter.
+- What can I use instead of butter for a dairy-free option?
+You can use plant-based butter or olive oil if you dont want to use regular butter.

-4. Can I freeze sourdough garlic bread?
+- Can I freeze sourdough garlic bread?
 Yes, you can freeze it.
-Just ensure it is well-wrapped to maintain freshness.
+Just wrap it up well so it stays fresh.

 Conclusion